Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/edge_split.rst

 and/or edges marked as sharp.

 Splitting an edge affects vertex normal generation at that edge, making the edge appear sharp.
-Hence, this modifier can be used to achieve the same effect as :ref:`Auto Smooth <auto_smooth>`, making edges appear sharp when their angle is above a certain threshold.
+Hence, this modifier can be used to achieve the same effect as :ref:`Auto Smooth <auto-smooth>`, making edges appear sharp when their angle is above a certain threshold.
 It can also be used for manual control of the smoothing process, where the user defines which edges should appear smooth or sharp